-- To interrupt the spread of the infection WHO recommends an annual large-scale treatment with single doses of 2 medicines to all eligible people where the infection is present.
+- Lymphatic filariasis can be eliminated by stopping the spread of infection through preventive chemotherapy with single doses of 2 medicines for persons living in areas where the infection is present.

 Lymphatic filariasis, commonly known as elephantiasis, is a neglected tropical disease.
 Infection occurs when filarial parasites are transmitted to humans through mosquitoes.
 Infection is usually acquired in childhood causing hidden damage to the lymphatic system.